Maison Indian Curry

 Palak Paneer

-A vibrant and flavorful dish featuring spinach and Indian cheese, noted for its phenomenal taste.
+A vibrant and flavorful dish made with spinach and Indian cheese, described as phenomenal.

 "The food was PHENOMENAL, especially the palak paneer!"